longturn/freeciv21/docs/Playing/how-to-play.rst

 the representative governments (Republic and Democracy) have a senate which will block the unprovoked cancellation of a treaty, unless a foreign :unit:`Diplomat` or :unit:`Spy` sparks a diplomatic incident.
 The only way to dissolve a pact in this situation is to dissolve your government by going into anarchy.
-The details of pacts are described in the :title-reference:`Help --> Diplomacy` section.
+The details of pacts are described in the :menuselection:`Help --> Diplomacy` section.

 A few notes: